SmoQySuite/SmoQyDQMC.jl/docs/src/simulation_output.md

 - `[datafolder]`:
   - `model_summary.toml`: A TOML file that describes the Hamiltonian that was simulated, and defines the various types of IDs that measurements are reported in terms of.
   - `simulation_info_pID*_sID*.toml`: A TOML file reporting basic information about the simulation, including the version of Julia and [SmoQyDQMC.jl](https://github.com/SmoQySuite/SmoQyDQMC.jl) that was used to run the simulation.
-An `[additional_info]` table contains the contents of a user defined dictionary as well.
+An `[metadata]` table contains the contents of a user defined dictionary as well.
 One such file is generated for each `pID` MPI rank if multiple simulations are being performed in parallel using MPI.
   - `stats.h5`: HDF5 file containing computed measurement statistics.
   - `[bins]`: Directory containing binned measurent data stored in HDF5 files.
     - `bins_pID-0.h5`: HDF5 file containing the binned measurement data associated with `pID = 0`.